sheylaPozo/leaderboard/README.md

 ---

 > This project is part of Microverse's 2.0 curriculum. and it's been built with Html5 and CSS3 and JS as part of Microverse 2.0 curriculum.
-> A project to sort names in order to a score.
+> Leaderboard; a project that displays scores submitted by different players.

 ## 🤍 Built With: